Filing for a Conditional Green Card

 How Does the Process Begin?

-The first step is to fill out Form I-751, which is an application through
+The process beings by filling out Form I-751, which is an application through

 the United States Citizenship and Immigration Services and provide any